Toddler dies after being run over in driveway by father: Bristol police

 Shortly before noon, Bristol police were called to Sycamore Street for a reported medical emergency.
 When they got there, officers found a 21-month-old child had been run over while the 45-year-old father was moving a vehicle in the driveway.

+"We always look out for each other," says Reid.
+"We always do.
+We're going to come together and help them as much as we can."

+Neighbors put flowers, toys and signs near the driveway to remember the child.

 The child suffered fatal injuries and died on scene.
+The incident is under investigation by the police.

 A 2010 Oregon State University study found 2,500 injuries per year were caused when a vehicle backed over a child in the driveway.
 Backover accidents account for around 35% of non traffic fatalities involving children under the age of fifteen every year according to KidsandCars.org.